 Amount of payable tax credit

-A company may claim a first-year tax credit of 19% of its surrenderable loss, but the amount of payable credit cannot be more than the upper limit.
+A company cannot claim more than the ‘upper limit’.
 The upper limit is the greater of:

 - the company’s total PAYE and NIC liabilities for payment periods ending in the chargeable period and

 The PAYE liability for a payment period is the income tax which the company has to account for under the PAYE regulations, ignoring any deduction that the company may make for child tax credit or working tax credit.